nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 No Release Candidate (RC) builds are available for the beta network at this time.

 ### Development Builds
+Links for beta testing builds are shared in the #beta_announcements channel on our [Discord server](https://chat.nano.org).
+Docker tags are also available on https://hub.docker.com/r/nanocurrency/nano-beta/tags.

-V20.0DB7 is the latest build available for the beta network.
+**V20.0DB7** is the latest build available for the beta network.

 **Read-only Test Cases**
 [Test Cases](/testcases/Cases.html)  |  [TOML Config](/testcases/TOML%20Config.html)  |  [DB Results](/testcases/DB%20results.html)  | [Generic Results](/testcases/Generic%20results.html)